Aider logoAider

 Is Aider better than Cursor?

 It depends on your needs.
-Aider offers 6 key features including Multi-file editing and Git integration, while Cursor provides 6 features including AI code generation and Codebase understanding.
+Aider offers 6 key features including Multi-file code editing and Automatic git commits, while Cursor provides 6 features including AI code generation and Codebase understanding.
 Aider uses a open-source model with a free tier, while Cursor is freemium with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Aider cheaper than Cursor?